tracim/tracim/docs/administration/installation/settings_main_topics.md

 collaborative_document_edition.file_template_dir =  PATH_TO_YOUR_TEMPLATE_DIRECTORY
 ```

-Filenames of the templates inside the directory are not relevant.
+FileConfiguring Tracim in development.ininames of the templates inside the directory are not relevant.
 Only their extensions matter and need to match the software's default extensions.
 For instance, `CODE` edits `Libre Office` files, so extensions will be `odt`, `odp`, `ods`.

 After all these changes in the configuration, you should restart every process (web, webdav, etc...).

 ## Call (Tracim v4.0+)

-### Configuring Tracim in `development.ini`
+### Configuring Call in `development.ini`

 To enable the call feature on Tracim.